f3-factory/F3com-data/databases/main.md

     echo $obj->city.', '.$obj->country;
 ```

-If you need to convert a mapper object to an associative array, use the `cast()` method:-
+If you need to convert a mapper object to an associative array, use the `cast()` method:

 ``` php
 $array=$place->cast();